 Why this programme?

-One central theme of this Master's programme is to provide foundations that will allow you to embark on advanced studies in a range of modern research fields in academia or in industry.
+One central theme of this programme is to provide a foundation that will allow you to embark on advanced studies in a range of modern research fields in academia or in industry.
 Some important examples of such areas are sustainable energy and fuel solutions, heterogeneous and homogeneous catalysis and photocatalysis, new materials and their properties, and molecular spectroscopies of various flavours.
-Thus in your degree work in theoretical chemistry you will have access to a range of chemistry areas to specialise in, and you will be well-equipped for a further career in academia or industry.
+Thus in your thesis in theoretical chemistry you will have access to a range of chemistry areas to specialise in, and you will be well-equipped for a further career in academia or industry.